 The Chinese Serow is slightly larger than the Sumatran Serow.
 (5) The Sumatran Serow is overall black, the Red Serow red.
 Himalayan Serows feature the typical trichromatism – black, red, white.
 The Indochinese Serow is smaller and has a less striking mane.

-China.
-Some authers draw the distribution boundary between Chinese Serow (C. milneedwardsi) and Indochinese Serow (C. maritimus), close to the political boundary between China and Myanmar, Laos and Vietnam.
+The distribution boundary between Chinese Serow (C. milneedwardsi) and Indochinese Serow (C. maritimus) is drawn by some authors close to the political boundary between China and Myanmar, Laos and Vietnam.
 It is uncertain, but likely, that the distribution ranges of C. milneedwardsii, C. maritimus and C. rubidus meet or overlap in Myanmar, Shan States (upper Salween River).
 However, Rabinowitz (1998) reported that the Red Serow and the Indochinese Serow distribution ranges do not overlap in Myanmar.
 (1)

 (strongly diverging figures!)